Nikon D300S vs D5

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The D5 is a recent model that features in the current product line-up of Nikon.
-In contrast, the D300S has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D300S was succeeded by the Nikon D500.
+Both the D300S and the D5 have been discontinued, but can regularly be found used on eBay.
+The D300S was replaced by the Nikon D500, while the D5 was followed by the Nikon D6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.

 So how do things add up?
 Is there a clear favorite between the Nikon D300S and the Nikon D5?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - More compact: Is smaller (147x115mm vs 160x159mm) and thus needs less room in the bag.

 - Less heavy: Is lighter (by 477g or 34 percent) and hence easier to carry around.